O2 mobile review 2021

 If you are a PAYG customer and travelling to Guernsey, Jersey, the Isle of Man, Monaco or Switzerland, you can choose to pay an extra £1.99 per day to get 100MB of data daily with O2 Travel Pay As You Go.
 Calls are charged at 4p a minute and texts cost 1p.

 Phone and device range

 O2 offers a wide range of pay monthly and PAYG handsets ranging from low-spec bargains up to the latest bank-breaking models.
-You can choose from the big names such as Apple, Huawei, Samsung, and Sony as well as smaller niche brands such as LG, OnePlus and Doro.
+You can choose from the big names such as Apple, Huawei, Samsung as well as the newly popular Oppo, and smaller niche brands such as OnePlus and Doro.
 There’s usually the option to pre-order new flagship handsets.

-O2 also sells cheaper ‘like new’ handsets on pay monthly deals, allowing those customers who are unwilling to pay the eyewateringly expensive price tags for a brand new handset to buy a second-hand phone that is checked over and securely wiped.
-There are three categories of 'like new' handsets: perfect, almost perfect, and perfectly fine.
-All options come with a 12-month guarantee.
+O2 also sells cheaper ‘Like New’ handsets on pay monthly deals, allowing those customers who are unwilling to pay the eyewateringly expensive price tags for a brand new handset to buy a second-hand phone that is checked over and securely wiped.
+The Like New handset deals all come with the same option of a customisable plan and the latest freebies as the brand new handsets.

 You can also sell your existing phone to O2 via O2 Recycle – this is open to everyone, regardless of which network you’re on.

 In addition to phones, O2 also offers a range of smart tech, including the series 6 Apple Watch and the latest Samsung Galaxy watches.
 A selection of VR headsets, wireless earpods, fitness trackers and bluetooth speakers are also available.